dann1/one-deploy/arch_single_ceph.md

 - **Disk Storage**: Each OSD node should have one or more disks dedicated to storing data.
 SSDs are recommended for journaling and metadata purposes, while HDDs or SSDs can be used for actual data storage. *These disks MUST be formatted and empty*, without any partition created.
 - **Network Infrastructure**: A reliable and high-speed network infrastructure is crucial for efficient communication between nodes.
 This includes both public and cluster networks.
 You will also need to configure two networks to be used in the Ceph cluster:
     - A private network for a private communication between the nodes of the Cluster.
-    - A public network to ensure that each node is accessible from the service network on which OpenNebula operates, or OpenNebula will not be able to communicate with the Ceph cluster.
+    - A public network to ensure that each node is accessible from the service network on which OpenNebula operates, otherwise OpenNebula will not be able to communicate with the Ceph cluster.

 ## Configuring the Base Inventory